ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 React UI is an evolution of how AG Grid uses the React framework.
 AG Grid React UI will not be a React wrapper around our in house rendering engine.
 AG Grid React UI will have the entire AG Grid UI ported to React.

+The latest AG Grid release (v26.0) has a large portion of the grid written in React, ready for you to get stuck into and tell us what you think.

 <image-caption src="reactui/resources/before-vs-after.svg" alt="AG Grid React UI Explained" centered="true"></image-caption>

 ## Show Me

-A spike of our React UI is included in the latest AG Grid release.
-To enable it, set the grid property `reactUi=true`.
+To enable React UI in the latest AG Grid release, set the grid property `reactUi=true`.
 Below is an example of the new React UI.

 With `reactUi=true`, the grid renders cells using React, and all parent components of the cells are also written in React, all the way back to the client application.
 This means all the UI from your application down to the cells, including any provided React Cell Renderers, is all now 100% React.